The sad training slides story!

-Six months later, the slides are still sitting your drawer and you’ll get to them one day because the training was great.
+Six months later, the training slides are still sitting in your drawer.
+Meanwhile, you believe you’ll get to them one day because the training was great!
 Sadly, in an impromptu desk tidy-up, you reluctantly throw the slides in the bin.
-Regretfully and not without thought, the slides, and the scribbled notes are thrown away.
-Or maybe just one last flick through to convince yourself that there is nothing worth keeping and then 8 hours spent sitting on a training course, in the bin.
+Regretfully and not without thought, the slides, and the scribbled notes, are thrown away.
+Or maybe just one last flick through to convince yourself that there is nothing worth keeping.
+And then 8 hours spent sitting on a training course, in the bin.

-You spent 8 hours sitting on a training course when you were already busy, the company spent money for you to do so and you know that you want to be better because of that phrase you’ve heard, ‘If you’re not moving forwards, you’re moving backwards”, but all to waste.
+You spent 8 hours sitting on a training course when you were already busy.
+Meanwhile, the company spent money for you to do so.
+Furthermore, you know that you want to be better because of that phrase you’ve heard, ‘If you’re not moving forward, you’re moving backwards”.
+But all to waste.
 Here are 5 ways of ‘How to Make the Most from the Training Slides in Your Drawer’ because you know that the learnings can help you:

-1. Turn the slides into a one-page summary
+1. Turn the training slides into a one-page summary

 2. Discuss the slides over lunch with a colleague